lightly-ai/lightly/docs/source/getting_started/advanced.rst

 remains stable and close to the expected value of `1/sqrt(dimensions) = 0.088` for this run (`dimensions = 128`).
-If we had only monitored the loss, we would not have noticed the representation collapse in the first run and continued training using up valuable time and compute resources.
+If we had only monitored the loss, we would not have noticed the representation collapse in the first run and continued training, using up valuable time and compute resources.

 Extracting specific Video Frames